 The runner and gate system used in plastic injection molding is responsible for directing molten plastic from the nozzle of the molding machine into the cavity of the tool.
 The gate architecture and its location affects cycle times, tooling costs, lead times, the location of witness marks and many other potential defects that are commonplace for injection molded parts.

-Here’s what every product developer should know about the basics of gate design.
+Here’s what every product developer should know about the basics of injection mold gate design.
 Having this information will help you to make informed decisions when you’re consulting with your supplier to make injection mold tools.

 1. The Importance of Gate Location